Minneapolis DFL: 2023 election

 The 2023 Minneapolis City Council election cycle brought some turmoil within the Minneapolis DFL.
 The Minneapolis DFL's ward conventions that spring were marked by allegations of misconduct.
 In one high-profile incident, the Ward 10 endorsing convention in May 2023 descended into chaos when supporters of a challenger stormed the stage and a brawl ensued, disrupting the proceedings.
 The convention was adjourned without an outcome, and the Minnesota DFL later banned the candidate involved from ever seeking DFL endorsement due to the melee.
 A similar incident occurred in 2014 at a Ward 6 precinct gathering in Cedar-Riverside.

 In Ward 5 and Ward 6, separate disputes arose over delegate credentials, leading those conventions to be suspended or voided without endorsements.
 These irregularities drew widespread attention and criticism.
 By early 2024, the FBI launched an investigation into the Minneapolis DFL's 2023 endorsement process for potential "election irregularities," interviewing party delegates and officials about the allegations of impropriety in multiple wards.

 The general election in November 2023 resulted in a progressive-leaning majority on the City Council, with several democratic socialist or left-wing candidates winning seats.
 Council Member Andrea Jenkins narrowly won re-election in Ward 8 despite the DFL endorsement going to her opponent, Soren Stevenson.

 2025 election

 Before the 2025 Minneapolis municipal election, a dispute over the timing of the Ward 2 DFL convention led to a lawsuit by some party members.
 That legal battle prompted Minneapolis DFL Chair Conrad Zbikowski to resign.
 The Ward 2 convention was ultimately held as scheduled per a court's decision, but no endorsement was issued in that race.

-The party endorsed Omar Fateh for mayor in the 2025 Minneapolis mayoral election, but following complaints from incumbent mayor Jacob Frey, the state DFL revoked the endorsement citing irregularities in the voting process.
+The party unit endorsed Omar Fateh for mayor in the 2025 Minneapolis mayoral election, but following complaints from incumbent mayor Jacob Frey, the state DFL revoked the endorsement citing irregularities in the voting process.
 They also placed the Minneapolis DFL on a two-year probation and forbade another endorsement in the election.